Tijmenvdl/BEPAdv_attack/README.md

 </ul>

 ## Executing tool
 The file `main.py` contains calls on all relevant modules.
 As such, the only thing a user needs to do to reproduce results, is run this file in an IDE or the command line.
+By default the values of function arguments `wordsim`and `sentsim` are set to 0.7 and 0.8 respectively.
+These indicate the minimal word embedding cosine similarity for a perturbation candidate to be treated, and the minimal sentence embedding cosine similarity.
+These may be changed once for an entire run, as well as the toggles of inclusion of datasets in `toggles.py`.
+Decreasing the minimal word embedding similarity or increasing minimal sentence embedding similarity may have serious impact on the running time of the algorithm, dependent on the quality of perturbation candidates.

 ## References
 <a id="1">[1]</a>